ajwills72/rmip/docs/topic1teachernotes.md

 ## 1. When does our mind wander?

-**CW**: Although there are many papers on this topic, I've selected the ones that focus on the main effect and have a decent effect size.
+Although there are many papers on this topic, we've selected the ones that focus on the main effect, have a decent effect size, and a relatively simple design that's practical to implement in this class.

-**AW**: Seems like a good topic.
-I guess my main question would be, "how do you see students following this up?".

-### Forster & Lavie (2009) (_small sample_, _bad graph_)

-**CW**: Experiments 1A and 1B are key.
-Effect size is d = 1.60 for Experiment 1A, and d = 1.20 for Experiment 1B.

-**AW**: The trial-unique random generation of stimuli required is possible in Open Sesame, but you'll need to think how you support students to use a design like this (it's a bit beyond introductory level).

-**CW** I have replaced this paper with one which has a larger sample and a simpler design
+### Seli et al. (2018) (_bad graph_)

+Effect size is OK for intentional mindwandering (d = 0.59), and for mindwandering in general (i.e. ignoring type, partial eta-squared = .32).

 ### Xu & Metcalfe (2016) (_bad graph_)

-**CW**: Experiment 2 is key; effect size is: partial-eta-squared = .27

-**CW**: Students would need to develop stimuli at range of difficulties, and would need to reduce testing time.
+Experiment 2 is key; effect size is: partial-eta-squared = .27.
+Students would need to develop stimuli at range of difficulties, and would need to reduce testing time.

-**AW**: Agreed.

 ### Teasdale et al. (1993) (_small sample_, _bad graph_)